vaishnaray1/appdev2/_posts/2022-03-29-three-things-i-learned-from-the-ruby-koans.md

 ---

 Here are (at least) three things I learned from [The Ruby Koans](http://rubykoans.com/):
- 1. TBD until I do Ruby Koans
+ 1. I can use the shovel operation in addition to the + for appending.
  2. Something else
  3. 3rd thing